Building Blocks of the Matrix Worlds

 Thus, the Oracle (as Binah) is seen as the “entry point” to the three higher intelligences when viewing from the “bottom-up.”
-(Binah is called the ‘mother’ to the lower emanations.)
+Binah is also called the ‘mother’ to the lower emanations.

 Now it gets interesting.
 The next six emanations, though having their own distinct characteristics, also function as a ‘unit.’
 You can think of these as six areas we need to repair in order to improve and move forward.

-They are called “emotive” attributes called ‘middot’ (mee-dote) but this is not ’emotion’ as typically thought of.
+They are called “emotive” attributes and referred to as ‘middot’ (mee-dote), but this is not ’emotion’ as typically thought of.

-A Hebrew term for these six is “Zeir Anpin,” which means “lesser countenance,” and is considered the “revealed aspect of God.”
+A Hebrew term for these six is “Zeir Anpin,” which means “lesser countenance,” and is considered a “revealed aspect of God.”

 In the Matrix, especially with Neo, the repair of these six, is especially associated with the means of returning to the Source.
 (Working up the path of the One.)
 This is the aspect of knowing (connecting to) one’s “true self” (made in the “Image of God”) as we discuss in our article on the Temet Nosce sign in the Oracle’s apartment.

 The fact that there are six in this grouping also connects to Neo being the sixth and final version of “the One,” which we discuss in a later post.